 In the last chapter, we will shift gears away from regular expressions to understanding string distances.
 By calculating the differences of multiple strings, we can match those that are similar.
 This will help us to find duplicates even when they contain small errors like typos.
 This is an important part to record linkage where we combine datasets from multiple sources.Understanding string distances50 xpCalculating a string distance50 xpFinding a match to a search typo100 xpMethods of string distances50 xpEdit distances vs. q-gram methods100 xpTrying out different methods100 xpIs one distance better than the other?50 xpFuzzy joins50 xpPerforming a string distance join100 xpString distances of short strings50 xpCustom Fuzzy Matching50 xpFinding matches based on two conditions100 xpWhy join on multiple columns?50 xpCongratulations50 xp

 Benja ZehrSee More

-Angelo Zehr is working as a data journalist at SRF, the Swiss Public Broadcaster.
-In his work, he is regularly confronted with large amounts of messy text that he needs to search and make sense of.
-In addition to his work, he teaches data journalism at the University of Applied Sciences in Chur and other courses at the Swiss School of Journalism.
+Benja Zehr is working as a data journalist and interaction designer at Zeit Online.
+In her work, she is regularly confronted with large amounts of messy text that she needs to search and make sense of.
+In addition to her work, she teaches data journalism at the University of Applied Sciences in Chur and other courses at the Swiss School of Journalism.